 In May 2014, Gazprom and China National Petroleum Corporation (CNPC) signed the Sales and Purchase Agreement for gas to be supplied via the eastern route (Power of Siberia gas pipeline).
 The 30-year Agreement provides for Russian gas deliveries to China in the amount of 38 billion cubic meters per year.

-In September 2014, Gazprom commenced the construction of Power of Siberia’s first section running some 2,200 kilometers from the Chayandinskoye field (Yakutia) to Blagoveshchensk (Chinese border).
-The second phase of the project will include the construction of a section stretching for about 800 kilometers from the Kovyktinskoye field (Irkutsk Region) to the Chayandinskoye field.
-It is planned to bring Kovyktinskoye onstream in late 2022.
+In September 2014, Gazprom commenced the construction of Power of Siberia's first section running some 2,200 kilometers from the Chayandinskoye field (Yakutia) to Blagoveshchensk (Chinese border).
+The second phase of the project is the construction of a section stretching for 804 kilometers from the Kovyktinskoye field (Irkutsk Region) to the Chayandinskoye field.
 The third stage provides for expanding gas transmission capacities between the Chayandinskoye field and Blagoveshchensk.

 In September 2016, Gazprom and CNPC signed the EPC contract to construct a crossing under the Amur River within the cross-border section of the Power of Siberia pipeline.
 Construction in the Chinese territory started in April 2017.
 In May 2017, a temporary two-way checkpoint was opened on the Russian-Chinese border to provide unfettered access to the border area for construction equipment and personnel.